-Red wine is great for making tomato-based pasta or tomato sauces.
+Author Note: Red wine is great for making tomato-based pasta or tomato sauces.
 But make sure to choose high acidity red wine because the acidity in tomatoes can make low acidic wine taste flat.
 On the other hand, red wine with higher acidity will bring out the best flavors in tomato-based dishes.

 When it comes to tannins, those can bring bitterness and harshness to certain food.
 For instance, a higher tannin wine, including Cabernet Sauvignon or Montepulciano, can work in heartier red meat-based dishes such as casserole or stew.

 In general dry red or white wines go well with most of the recipes.
 Although in bolognese people use either red or white wine, the styles differ immensely.
 Let’s now take a closer look to find out more about the best red wine for cooking bolognese.

 Bolognese is definitely one of the most popular Italian dishes around the world.
 If you want to prepare it by yourself, beware that Bolognese sauce is not fast food.
 You will need from 40 minutes to an hour to get the perfectly cooked dish.
 On the contrary, if you can cook a bigger portion and leave it to combine and develop overnight, its taste will be better.

 Other than dedicating more time to making bolognese, here is what else you will need: veal, beef, and a type of pig (can be sausage, pancetta, or minced loin).
 Another essential ingredient is also mashed chicken liver, which provides dark substance and pungency.

 Now the most important question one may ask is whether a wine is an obligatory ingredient?
 The short answer is no, and you can cook bolognese without any wine.
 But if you want to enjoy delicious and rich bolognese, you will need some tips on choosing the right wine.